zanuka/jcommander/README.md

 ##### v0.1.14
 by Mike Delucchi - [zanuka](https://github.com/zanuka)

-JCommander is a Sublime Text package tailor-made for max productivity
+JunoCommander is a Sublime Text package tailor-made for max productivity

 ### Requirements